DiarmuidMalanaphy/Streaming/README.md

 The main conceit of this project is to develop local area video streaming for an upcoming project, again I've used Golang because it's performant, designed for concurrent systems, and I like working with it.

+As an extra challenge I made it work over the internet too.

 - [API Description](#api-documentation)
 - [Installation and Running the Code](#installation-and-setup)